Hubert Acland: Naval career

 He served throughout the Great War, receiving a Mention in Dispatches.
 On 15 November 1918, within a few days of the armistice with Germany, Acland was promoted to lieutenant commander.
-On 8 March 1920, he was awarded the Distinguished Service Order to recognize his "distinguished services as Gunnery Officer of the 1st Destroyer Flotilla, while operating in the Baltic in 1919".
+On 8 March 1920, he was appointed a Companion of the Distinguished Service Order to recognise his "distinguished services as Gunnery Officer of the 1st Destroyer Flotilla, while operating in the Baltic in 1919".